 Autism isn’t one size fits all

-April is Autism Awareness Month in the United States and according to the Centers for Disease Control, 1 in 44 children will be diagnosed with autism in the U.S. Supporting our Elasticians that have children with special needs starts with understanding, empathy, and support.
+April 2 is World Autism Awareness Day, as deemed by the UN General Assembly.
+According to the World Health Organization, 1 in 100 children have autism.
+Supporting our Elasticians that have children with special needs starts with understanding, empathy, and support.

 At Elastic we believe in flexibility.
 In fact, it’s part of our Source Code.
 We believe in our employees having the flexibility to work and care for their responsibilities at home.